NoRehovot/Chess-App-Assembly-x86/README.md

 ##### Unfixed
     No support for en passant.
-    Move indication bugs when pinning knight to king.
+    Move indication bugs when pinning black pieces to king.

 ### ENJOY!